-A follow-up meeting to orientation is scheduled in late September, which all students are asked to attend.
+A follow-up meeting to orientation is scheduled in late September, which all students are required to attend.

-MDP students are invited and strongly encouraged to attend the TCD orientation, which is normally held on the Saturday at the end of the first week of classes.
+MDP students are invited and strongly encouraged to attend the TCD orientation, which is normally held after a couple weeks of classes.

-In addition, students are also encouraged to attend the UF Graduate School Orientation.
-Orientation dates are e-mailed to incoming students before the start of classes.
+In addition, students are encouraged to attend the in-person and/or online UF Graduate School Orientation before the start of classes.
+Orientation dates are e-mailed to incoming students.

-2. INITIAL MEETING WITH GRADUATE COORDINATOR = INTERIM ADVISOR
+2. INITIAL MEETING WITH GRADUATE COORDINATOR